eliau2005/ScandinavianMarineOMS/docs/PRODUCT_MANAGEMENT_GUIDE.md

 1. **Go to "Price List Management"**
 2. **Create a new price list**
-3. **All your products appear in the table**
+3. **All your active products appear in separate tables by category**
 4. **Add prices** for each product
 5. **Save and export to PDF**

-The price list automatically organizes products by category and displays them professionally.
+The price list automatically organizes products by category with visual separation between categories.

 ---